Even (band)

-Even are an Australian indie rock three-piece fronted by singer-songwriter-guitarist, Ashley Naylor with Matthew Cotter on drums and Wally Kempton (also known as Wally Meanie) on bass guitar and backing vocals.
+Even are an Australian indie rock three-piece band fronted by singer-songwriter-guitarist, Ashley Naylor with Matthew Cotter on drums and Wally Kempton (also known as Wally Meanie) on bass guitar and backing vocals.
 They formed in March 1994 and played regularly around the live music scene and toured both nationally and internationally.
 They have released eight studio albums, Less Is More (1996), Come Again (1998), A Different High (2001), Free Kicks (2004), Even (2007), In Another Time (2011), Satin Returns (2018), and Reverse Light Years (2021).

 History

 1994–1995: Formation and early EPs

 Future members of Even, Matthew Cotter on drums and Ashley Naylor on lead vocals and lead guitar, played music together at a high school in Melbourne.
 They formed an indie band, The Swarm, with Francis Leach on vocals and David Rowland on bass guitar.
 The Swarm issued three independent singles between November 1988 and April 1991 before disbanding.
 In March 1994 Cotter and Naylor were joined by Roderick "Wally" Kempton (also a member of The Meanies, as Wally Meanie) on bass guitar to form an indie guitar pop group, Even.
 Even played their first gig in March 1994 at the Empress of India Hotel in Fitzroy.
 Ten years later Naylor told Michael Dwyer of The Age that "It was very exciting, because we did a soundcheck and people were applauding us...
 We were bristling to play, absolutely bursting with energy.
 Flaming youth, Kiss would have called it."

 Even signed to an independent label, Rubber Records.
 In May 1995 Even issued a six-track extended play, In Stereo, distributed by Shock Records.
 It was produced by Andy Baldwin, Andy O'Beirne, Lindsay Gravina and Bruce Mowson.
 National youth radio station, Triple J, added the track, "24 Hour Cynic", to high rotation.
 In late 1996 they provided a live-in-the-studio version of "24 Hour Cynic" for a various artists' compilation, Triple J – Live.
 Even followed in November 1995 with a five-track EP, Ten to Forty-Six, which included the lead track, "Stupid Dream".